GenesisFan64/Marsiano-MARS/README.md

 # Marsiano-MARS
-A video+sound driver/handler for the 32X.
+A video+sound "driver" for the 32X.

 Things working:
 - Draw an extra background in 256-color mode of any size in either ROM or RAM (but the map's WIDTH and HEIGHT must be aligned depending of specific setting)
-- Polygons system from Shinrinx-MARS
 - Sound: FM+PSG+DAC

 Notes/Issues:
 - Polygon rendering broken.
 - SVDP FILL can't be used anymore because of the new internal width (384, only works if 512 is used), solidcolor polygons need reworking
-- PWM not done yet
+- PWM working but it's not supported yet on the sound driver

 Please note that current 32X emulators ignore some hardware restrictions and bugs of the system:
 - ALL Emulators doesn't trigger the error handlers